Kristina01111000/lavendersite/README.md

 - she is sending footer info today
 - keep contact page, she is going to make some podcasts and use the email list to contact people
-- she is going to check the fav garden email, dont point it lavender page pictures:
+- she is going to check the fav garden email, dont point it
-- picture of field
-- she will send picture of food with lavender in it
-- lavender oil and jewelry she will stage photos
-- yoga in lavender field *
-- pollinators photo, stock photo blanket of marchs or bee hive

-for native plants page:
-- plant community bundles name of bundles think of another name if possible
-- same layout as lavender page